Maras00/MS3/README.md

    - onerror="this.onerror=null;this.src='static/img/avatar_car.jpg'", onerror="this.onerror=null;this.src='static/img/avatar_car2.jpg'"
 - The second error I noticed is in the Safari browser - when you want to choose an option in add_car.html and edit_car.html there are two menus to open.
 - The third error was a spelling mistake I made in the env.py file and it didn`t work as it should.

+ERROR during my last session with my mentor I asked him about the L05  (5.2)  assessment criteria and he told me I need to delete the env.py file which I did and after that I can't open the live preview of the page in Heroku.
+I tried to fix it for a few hours with no success.
+I have to submit a project now due to the deadline.

 ### Code Validation